 Peer Ministry is an elective Theology course for students in their senior year.
 Approximately 35 students are selected through an application process during the spring of junior year.
 The application includes reflection questions, approval by a parent or guardian, a reference form completed by an employee, and an interview with the Campus Ministers.

 Applying to Become a Peer Minister

 The Peer Ministry Discernment Process begins in January of each year.
 Juniors interested in applying for Peer Ministry will need to attend an informational session to receive the discernment handbook and application.

-Information sessions for the Class of 2021 will be held in the Moreau Chapel on Wednesday, January 30, 2019, Thursday, January 31, 2019 and Friday, February 1, 2019.
+Information sessions for the Class of 2021 will be held in the Moreau Chapel on Monday, January 13, 2020, Tuesday, January 14, 2020, and Wednesday, January 15, 2020.
 Any junior wanting to learn more about Peer Ministry or wanting to apply must attend one of these sessions.
 They will last approximately 25 minutes.
 If, for some reason, a student is unable to attend any of these sessions, but wishes to apply to Peer Ministry, s/he must come, in person, to speak with Ms. Saunders or Mr. Sanneman to receive an application.